AmrutaUnki/GAN-Diffusion-Model-For-EEG-Based-Emotion-Analysis/README.md

 2. Fix the class-folder names if needed.
 Based on the standard DEAP valence/arousal/dominance labeling scheme, the 8 folders should be:
    `HVHAHD, HVHALD, HVLAHD, HVLALD, LVHAHD, LVHALD, LVLAHD, LVLALD`.
-   Two names in your original list looked like typos (`LAHADA` and a duplicated `LVLAHD`) — the loader auto-detects whatever folder names actually exist and prints them at startup, so verify the printed list matches your intent before training.
 3. Run:
    ```bash
    python train.py